 A week of volunteering with a bunch of kids is a ton of fun!
 VCs have the opportunity to spend a week at camp (for free) and share with younger campers their faith, silly songs, meaningful worships, belly flops in the pool, ultimate games of GaGa ball, and so many friendship bracelets!
 Being a VC has a lot of perks that make the job so worth it, but it really it a job.
 As a VC you will be responsible for supervising and taking care of up to 12 campers who are depending on you to help ensure they have an amazing week at camp.
 You make a huge impact on the lives of campers.
 You are responsible for ensuring they are safe, physically, mentally, emotionally, and spiritually.
 It’s a huge task, but we prepare you along the way.
 Check out our FAQ for more details.

-If under 18, you must have gone through Lakeshore’s Counselor Training (Click here).
+- If under 18, you must have gone through Lakeshore’s Counselor Training.

-Many of our Volunteer Counselors use the time they serve in ministry as credit for volunteer hours.
-If you need credit for hours, after you have completed your camp, fill out this volunteer hours form.
+- Many of our Volunteer Counselors use the time they serve in ministry as credit for volunteer hours.
+If you need credit for hours, after you have completed your camp, contact Allison Doyle.